A hot version of the Kona subcompact SUV is coming, as evidenced by a camouflaged prototype at the Nürburgring sporting some performance upgrades.

 Hyundai N boss Albert Biermann in early 2018 revealed he had already tasked his engineers with starting work on a potential Kona N in order to persuade senior management to give the vehicle the green light for production.
 Guess they were convinced.

 The Kona N prototypes feature a dual-tip exhaust system, upgraded brakes with red calipers, new openings in the front fascia, and a rear wing above the hatch.
-A radar sensor can be seen in the lower grille for the automatic emergency braking system.

 2022 Hyundai Kona N spy shots - Photo credit: S. Baldauf/SB-Medien